If you receive the Bowel Cancer Screening home test kit, make sure you do the test!

 If the test is positive, it doesn't mean you have cancer but you'll be asked to see your doctor or health worker to find out what happens next.
 Usually, your health service will refer you for further tests (usually a colonoscopy).

-Unfortunately, currently less than half of all eligible West Australians actually participate when they receive the home test kit.
+Unfortunately, currently less than half of all eligible West Australians actually take part when they receive the home test kit.

 But completing the home test kit when you receive it is important because bowel cancer often develops with no symptoms.
-The kits are designed to detect bowel cancer in its very early stages.
-And when it is detected early, more than 90 per cent of bowel cancers can be treated successfully.
+The kits are designed to find bowel cancer in its very early stages.
+And when it is found early, more than 90 per cent of bowel cancers can be treated successfully.

 So it's best to do the test if you receive it.
-There's no shame in it - everybody needs to do it for their own health.
+Looking out for your family and community means looking after yourself too - everybody needs to do it for their own health.

 If you have family members or mates who are aged 50-74, have a yarn about the test with them - people are more likely to do it if encouraged by a friend or family member.